A Speech Therapist’s Role In Dealing With Dementia

 Specifically, they may even forget very recent events and the identity of their family members.

-It’s common to notice that the symptoms are more prevalent in the late afternoon and evening, so don’t be alarmed if you notice that they are more suspicious, irritable, restless, or fidgety right before bed.
+Symptoms are often more prevalent in the late afternoon and evening, so don’t be alarmed if you notice that they are more suspicious, irritable, restless, or fidgety right before bed.

 Symptoms Of Late Stage Dementia